 As a reliable Arabica coffee supplier, we offer various cleaning methods that suit your business.
 We provide natural (dry-hulled), semi-washed (wet-hulled), and full-washed (wet-processed) to clean green coffee beans.
 Each cleaning method brings different results that impact coffee acidity, flavor notes, and even coffee body.
 For this reason, it is crucial to know the difference between the 3 cleaning methods before you choose what is a perfect fit for your business.

-Semi-washed coffee beans possess an intense sweetness characteristic.
-The flavor note of semi-washed Gayo Sumatra green coffee beans is sweeter compared to coffee beans processed in other methods, and cleaner when compared to dry-hulled Gayo Sumatra green coffee beans.
-Other than that, semi-washed raw coffee beans reveal more body and low acidity content, compared to other coffee-processing methods.
+Semi-washed green coffee beans possess an intense sweetness characteristic.
+The flavor note of semi-washed Gayo Sumatra green coffee beans is sweeter compared to green coffee beans processed in other methods, and cleaner when compared to dry-hulled Gayo Sumatra green coffee beans.
+Other than that, semi-washed green coffee beans reveal more body and low acidity content, compared to other coffee-processing methods.

 The full-washed coffee process starts with soaking the coffee cherries in a tank filled with water for 24 to 36 hours while checking the quality of the coffee cherries.
 The good quality coffee cherries will sink to the bottom, while the poor ones will float to the surface.

 The coffee farmers will de-pulping the coffee cherries with a coffee pulping machine.
-Then, the coffee cherries are cleaned once more to thoroughly remove the mucilage and left to soak for 24 to 36 hours.
-After that, these wet raw coffee beans are sun-dried until the moisture content reaches 10% to 12%.
+The coffee cherries are further cleaned once more to thoroughly remove the mucilage and left to soak for 24 to 36 hours.
+After that, these wet green coffee beans are sun-dried until the moisture content reaches 10% to 12%.

-Full-washed Gayo Sumatra raw coffee beans are prized for its clean-bright flavor profile, with a subtle hint of fruity tasting note.
+Full-washed Gayo Sumatra green coffee beans are prized for its clean-bright flavor profile, with a subtle hint of fruity tasting note.

 |Gayo Sumatra (Arabica)||Lintong Sumatra (Arabica)||Mandheling Sumatra (Arabica)||Java Estate (Robusta)||Ijen Mountain (Arabica)|